 - Lay statements

-Starting in the summer of 1953, the water at Camp Lejeune was not being filtered correctly by the two local treatment plants, Tarawa Terrace and Hadnot Point.
-A nearby dry cleaner was the underlying cause of some of the contaminants, and all water was supposed to be filtered before making it to the residents on the base; it was not.
+For nearly 20 years, the water at Camp LeJeune was not being filtered correctly by the two local treatment plants, Tarawa Terrace and Hadnot Point.
+A nearby dry cleaner was the underlying cause of some of the contaminants.
+Ultimately all water had to be filtered before making it to the residents on the base; it was not.

 - Vinyl chloride

-Sadly, this does not change the past, and thousands of people still suffer from the negligence of various parties at Camp Lejeune.
-By 1987, the water wells were shut down, but it was far too late for the hundreds of thousands of service members and their families who had already consumed the water.
-(You can read our full article if you want to learn more about what happened at Camp Lejeune.)
+Sadly, this does not change the past, and thousands of people still suffer from the negligence of various parties at Camp LeJeune.
+By 1987, the water wells were shut down, but it was far too late for the hundreds of thousands of Marines who had already consumed the water.

 What Happens Now?